Castoroides: Extinction

 Castoroides was likely extirpated from Alaska and the Yukon after 75,000 years ago corresponding to increasingly hostile environmental conditions.
 Castoroides went extinct during the Late Pleistocene extinctions at the Pleistocene–Holocene transition, alongside most other North American Pleistocene megafauna, such as mammoths and mastodons.
-This roughly coincides with the arrival of the Clovis culture in the region—who rapidly colonized the area by 12,800 years ago—as well the beginning of an aridity trend.
+This roughly coincides with the development of the Clovis culture in the region—which rapidly appeared in the area by 12,800 years ago—as well the beginning of an aridity trend.
 It has been long debated if humans ("overkill hypothesis") or climate change had a bigger effect in the extinction event, but they took several thousands of years to completely die out.

-The loss of both wetland habitats in lowland regions and associated mixed-conifer forests coincide with regional disappearances of Castoroides populations in North America.
+The loss of both wetland habitats in lowland regions and associated mixed-conifer forests coincides with regional disappearances of Castoroides populations in North America.
 Castoroides populations were extirpated from different regions such as the southeast, Great Plains regions, and northern North America (Canada and Alaska) as a direct result of local glacial periods within the Last Glacial Maximum that brought aridification to the habitats and made them unsuitable.
-Radiocarbon dates from Ohio and New York indicate that the lowlands south of the Great Lakes was home to the last isolated Castoroides populations when it disappeared from eastern North America shortly before the Pleistocene-Holocene transition event, bringing the complete extinction of the genus.
+Radiocarbon dates from Ohio and New York indicate that the lowlands south of the Great Lakes were home to the last isolated Castoroides populations when it disappeared from eastern North America shortly before the Pleistocene-Holocene transition event, bringing the complete extinction of the genus.
 The youngest known Castoroides specimens from New York State overlap with human artifacts (dating to 10,150 ± 50 years BP uncalibrated, later estimated to range from 11,501 to 12,050 years BP in calibrated radiocarbon date), suggesting that it overlapped with Paleo-Indian populations for up to a thousand years.
-However, there is no zooarchaeological evidence that humans butchered, hunted, or used Castoroides as a resource.
-Although causes of extinction of the Great Lakes Basin population are not specifically known, potential competition for habitat space and climate change brought about their extinction.
+There is no zooarchaeological evidence that humans butchered, hunted, or used Castoroides as a resource.
+The causes of extinction of the Great Lakes Basin population are not specifically known, however competition for habitat space and climate change are among the ideas for what brought about their extinction.